ehbaker/Ice2ODocs/index.md

 > README
 > Overall Description:
-> -what is your dataset?
+> - what is your dataset?
 >
 > Column Definitions:
-> -brief desciption of what the column describes
+> - brief desciption of what the column describes
-> -if factor (i.e. categorical/ levels):
+> - if factor (i.e. categorical/ levels):
 > 	- define each possible level
-> -if numeric:
+> - if numeric:
 >   - give units
 >   - give uncertainty of measurement
 >   - give theoretical limits, if applicable
-> -if geospatial/ location:
+> - if geospatial/ location:
 >   - give projection in form of EPSG numeric code, as well as common desciption.
-> -For no data values/ blank cells: what is the meaning or cause?
+> - For no data values/ blank cells: what is the meaning or cause?
 >
 > Methods
 > - What information about data collection and processing does the end user need to understand and use your data?